markusmoenig/Eldiron/docs/docs/creator/introduction.md

 On the **left side** of the screen, you’ll find a **list of tools**.
 These tools are used to **edit the geometry** of the currently selected region or content.
 The 2D and 3D geometry is displayed in the **geometry editor** in the middle of the screen.

 The geometry editor can be used in 2D, orbit, isometric, and first-person camera modes.
-In **FirstP** mode, hold the right mouse button and use `WASD` to fly, then release the right mouse button or press `Escape` to return to normal editing. `Space` toggles the older pointer-from-center fly mode as a touchpad fallback.
+In **FirstP** mode, hold the right mouse button and use `WASD` to fly, then release the right mouse button or press `Escape` to return to normal editing. `Space` is only a touchpad fallback for the older pointer-from-center fly mode.
 See [Camera Actions](actions#camera-actions) for the full control summary.

 To the right of the screen you see the **project tree** which lists all editable items of your project, like **regions**, **characters** and more.
 Below the **project tree** are the settings of the currently selected **action** and beneath that the minimap of the current content.
 The minimap automatically adjusts to the current context (regions, tiles).